Fascial Stretch Therapy

 What is Fascia?

-Fascia is your connective tissue — which is the most influential structure in your body affecting your flexibility.
-Fascia covers your joints, ligaments, tendons, muscles and bones.
-Age, trauma, injuries, poor posture and inadequate training can distort, twist and tighten the fascia.
+Fascia is a network of connective tissue that surrounds your joints, ligaments, tendons, muscles and bones.
+Its' mobility is affected by age, trauma, injuries, poor posture and inadequate training which can distort, twist and tighten the fascia.
 This can cause pain and discomfort in joints, muscles, tendons, ligaments and discs.

-Changes to the fascia can cause major and minor imbalances in strength, speed, flexibility, balance and agility to name a few, but usually the cause goes undetected because most professionals do not stretch and align the fascia.
+Changes to the fascia can cause major and minor imbalances in strength, speed, flexibility, balance and agility to name a few, but usually the cause goes undetected because most professionals do not stretch and align the fascia from the joint capsule out to achieve greater range of motion and ease of movement.